This post may contain affiliate links. Please read my disclosure policy for more details.

 Pasta brands matter!

 Not all pasta is created equal.
 When you chose pasta, check the label and go for durum wheat semolina pasta made with brass or bronze dies.
-Although this premium quality pasta is more expensive, it’s also more resilient and keeps its texture and firm bite for long, while basic pasta gets overcooked way too easily, especially in one-pot recipes.
+This premium quality pasta is more resilient and keeps its texture and firm bite for long, while basic pasta gets overcooked way too easily, especially in one-pot recipes.

 I hope you’ll enjoy these one-pot pasta recipes as much as we do!
-And let me know if you have any questions, I would love to hear from you x
+And let me know if you have any questions, I would love to hear from you.

 Ingredients